Career Navigation: Understanding the Journeys of Learners and Workers

 Background

 In 2023, the Project on Workforce conducted a literature and landscape review of career navigation research and practice to identify strengths and gaps in the field.
-We published a white paper identifying five “drivers” of career navigation success, one of which is access to accurate and timely career information.
-Although information is recognized as a key component of career navigation in the research, there are few--if any--studies on the types and sources of education and career information that people have access to, how they perceive information, and how they use it to make career decisions.
-This study will address this gap.
+We published a white paper identifying five “drivers” of career navigation success: information, skills, social capital, support, and societal structures.
+This study dives deeper into those drivers to understand career navigation for workers and learners in practice, with a focus on how people access and use career information to make decisions.

 Project Overview

-We are conducting a mixed-methods, two-year study that leverages surveys and interviews of community college students and low-wage workers to understand how those individuals perceive, acquire, use, and disseminate education and career information as they navigate their career journeys.
+We are conducting a mixed-methods, two-year study that leverages surveys and interviews of low-wage workers and community college students to understand how they navigate their career journeys, including how they access information and leverage social capital.
 Our findings will inform actionable recommendations for career navigation service providers, employers, educators, and policymakers to improve how they support learners and workers along upward trajectories.

 Project Team